skijit/notes/programming/web/angular2/testing.md

 - before, we would use an injector.get() in the setup to get an instance of the service in the setup, but now we're doing it in the it()
 - guide becomes pretty hard to follow - TODO revisit

+## NgRX Store Testing

 ## TODO
-    - Jasmine

 - NgRx testing
 - Goal: Know how to test (in order of importance)
     - All services
     - Reducers
     - Smart Component
     - Dumb Components